DJreyaB/DJreyaB/README.md

 - 👋 Hi, I’m @DJreyaB
 - 👀 I’m interested in Cloud Data Engineering / Data Engineering.
-- 🌱 I’m currently building ETL pipelines with postgresql, Apache Cassandra and python.
+- 🌱 I’m currently building websites using Django/Python and exploring open source projects like Apache Beam.
-- 💞️ I’m looking to collaborate on Twitter sentiment analysis, web scraping and data mining, and recommendation systems.
+- 💞️ I’m looking to collaborate on all visualization and data analytics with a preference for projects written in Python or Go.
 - 📫 How to reach me djreya.boyd@gmail.com
 - Also feel free to visit [my website](https://www.djreyaboyd.com/about/).